kishanphadte/CSS-lg/README.md

 # Sass-lg
-A boilerplate with custom grid developed using 7-1 CSS architecture for large &amp; scalable projects
+A boilerplate with custom grid developed following 7-1 CSS architecture for large &amp; scalable projects using npm.